Residency

 What is the cost of classes if I cannot prove my residency?

-Can I email, fax or mail my residency documents?
+Can I email, fax, or mail my residency documents?

-You may email them cityres@sdccd.edu for assistance with your residency status.
+Absolutely, you may email them [email protected] for assistance with your residency status.
 Please include your 10 digit student ID

-number in the subject line.
+number in the body of your email.

 Can someone else bring my residency documents to your office?